-New U.S. troops continued to arrive in country during December, mostly from the 101st Airborne Division (Airmobile).
-The 3rd Brigade arrived at Bien Hoa on Dec.
-8, the command group on Dec.
-13, and the 2nd Brigade came five days later to complete the huge airlift from Ft.
+New U.S. troops continued to arrive in country during December, mostly from the 101st Airborne Division.
+The 3rd Brigade arrived at Bien Hoa on December 8, the command group on December 13, and the 2nd Brigade came five days later to complete the huge airlift from Ft.
 Campbell by giant C141 Starlifters.

-Just before Christmas, U.S. troop strength increased to more than that of the Korean War.
+Just before Christmas the 11th Light Infantry Brigade completed its movement from Schofield Barracks, Hawaii, to join the Americal Division at Chu Lai.
+The 11th brought the total U.S. troop strength to more than that of the Korean War.

-The Communists again showed their disdain for truces by violating both the Christmas and New Year's truce periods.
-The Christmas truce was marred by 40 major incidents and the New Year's by 63 major and 107 minor incidents.
+The Communists again showed their disdain for truces by violating both the Christmas and New Years truce periods.
+The Christmas truce was marred by 40 major incidents and the New Years by 63 major and 107 minor incidents.